charmed-kubernetes/charm-keepalived/CONTRIBUTING.md

 ## Contributing code

-To contribute code to this project, pleas euse the following workflow:
+To contribute code to this project, please use the following workflow:

 1. [Submit a bug](https://bugs.launchpad.net/charm-keepalived/+filebug) to explain the need for and track the change.
 2. Create a branch on your fork of the repo with your changes, including a unit test covering the new or modified code.